Vanessa Bayer: Post-SNL career

 Bayer appeared on ABC's Single Parents in 2019 in a recurring role as Mia Cooper, the ex-wife of Taran Killam's character.

 Starting in 2018, she had a recurring role on NBC's Will & Grace as Amy, a former baker who loses her job because of Karen and subsequently works for Karen's baseball team.

 Bayer is the co-creator, co-executive producer and star of the Showtime comedy I Love That for You, which premiered on May 1, 2022, and is loosely based on her life as a survivor of childhood leukemia.

-Bayer appeared in two episodes of What We Do in the Shadows as Evie Summers, a vampire who drains energy from humans by resorting to passive aggressive and wholly fabricated stories of various horrible things that supposedly happened to her.
+Bayer appeared in two episodes of What We Do in the Shadows as Evie Russell, a vampire who drains energy from humans by resorting to passive aggressive and wholly fabricated stories of various horrible things that supposedly happened to her.
 She has a rivalry with energy Vampire Colin Robinson, played by Mark Proksch, who uses boring long-winded explanations to get the same result.
+Bayer played Madame Jen in the 2025 fantasy comedy Freakier Friday.
+In 2026, she appears in the tenth season of Scrubs in the recurring role of Sibby Wilson.